-- 3. Losses, revenues and repayments from any financial product referred to in paragraph 1, as well as potential recoveries, shall be attributed pro-rata between the financial instruments and EU guarantees providing the combined Union support to that financial product. - 4.
-The terms and conditions of the financial products referred to in paragraph 1, including the respective pro-rata shares of losses, revenues, repayments and recoveries, shall be set out in the guarantee agreement referred to in Article 16.
+- 3. Losses, revenues and repayments from financial products as referred to in paragraph 1, as well as potential recoveries, shall be attributed pro rata between the financial instruments and EU guarantees referred to in that paragraph providing the combined Union support to that financial product. - 4.
+The terms and conditions of the financial products referred to in paragraph 1 of this Article, including the respective pro rata shares of losses, revenues, repayments and recoveries, shall be set out in the guarantee agreement referred to in Article 17.

-CHAPTER II

-InvestEU Fund
+Chapter II InvestEU Fund